aka: Omni Impotence

 - The Valar in The Lord of the Rings, who could easily smite Mordor but instead send five minor powers, and tell them not to take direct action either.

-- That would be because when they did do that in The Silmarillion, it broke the world.
+- That would be because when they did intervene directly against Morgoth in the First Age, it broke the world.
+They're not making that mistake again.

 - Also, depending on how you interpret him, Tom Bombadil.
 The Ring has absolutely no effect on him.
 It's so far below his level that Gandalf rejects the idea of asking him to protect it because he can't understand why it's so important, and would probably just throw it away or something.
 The possibility of the entire forces of Mordor actually being a threat to him is only a secondary concern.